zk-phi/phi-components/src/index.md

 A component library by zk-phi.

-- lightweight
+- reasonably lightweight
 - builds fast
-- available as both Web Components and Preact components
+- framework agnostic (available as both Web Components and Preact components)

 ### Design Principles

+- Happy, positive and warm vibe
-- Simple enough to meet wide range of purposes
+- Not too fancy, meeting wide range of purposes
 - No animations, yes interactions
-  - Interactive elements are always distinguishable from plain texts, without need to hover
+  - All interactive elements are always distinguishable from plain texts, without need to hover
-  - Interactive elements are colored when hovered
+  - All interactive elements are colored when hovered
-  - Interactive elements look different when active
+  - All interactive elements look different when active
-- Happy, positive and warm vibe

 ### Technology overview